Dehydrogenation of amine-boranes: Rhodium and iridium catalysts

-In comparison to RhCl(PHCy2)3, the iridium analogue has reduced catalytic activity on the dehydrogenation of non sterically hindered amine-boranes, and increased activity on more sterically hindered substrates.
-Dehydrocoupling of primary diborazanes NH2R—BH2—NHR—BH3 can be catalyzed by Brookhart's catalyst via conversion to the metal-bound species MeNH—BH2 and subsequent polymerization/oligomerization.
-This same reaction has been found to occur in the absence of the iridium metal, upon heating of the reaction mixture.
+Related iridium-based catalysts are less active for dehydrogenation of non sterically hindered amine-boranes but more active for sterically hindered substrates.
+Dehydrocoupling of primary diborazanes NH2R—BH2—NHR—BH3 is catalyzed by Brookhart's catalyst via conversion to the metal-bound species MeNH—BH2 and subsequent polymerization/oligomerization.
+This same reaction occurs in the absence of the iridium metal, upon heating of the reaction mixture.
 Dehydrogenation of ammonia-borane with Brookhart's catalyst results in quantitative formation of the cyclic pentamer [NH2BH2]5 rather than the typically seen cyclic dimers from other amine-borane dehydrogenations.
 When catalyzing ammonia-borane dehydrogenation, the catalyst acts homogeneously at a 0.5 mol% catalyst loading.
-Rather than the typical high temperatures needed for this dehydrogenation, the reaction proceeds cleanly at room temperature, with complete substrate conversion in 14min.
+Rather than the typical high temperatures needed for this dehydrogenation, the reaction proceeds at room temperature, with high conversion.

 Metallocenes

 Group 4 metallocenes also catalyze dehydrogenation of ABs.
 Activity is affected by metal (Ti > Zr > Hf) and inhibited by bulk.
 Unlike other catalytic processes, the reaction proceeds via a linear aminoborane [NR2BH2]2, which then cyclodimerizes through a dehydrocoupling process on the metal.
 Most of the zirconocene complexes contain the zirconium in the +4 oxidation state, and the systems are not very active catalysts for amine-borane dehydrogenation.
 In contrast to these systems, the cationic zirconocene complex [Cp2ZrOC6H4P(tBu)2]+ effectively catalyzes the reaction, with the most notable example being the dehydrogenation of dimethylamineborane in 10min at room temperature.